-Join Richard Harrington for an in-depth discussion in this video Remote controlling your camera with an app, part of Up and Running with the Sony Alpha a7 Series.
+Join Richard Harrington for an in-depth discussion in this video Remote controlling your camera with an app, part of Learning to Shoot with the Sony Alpha a7 Series.

 - Earlier, we took a look at the Wi-Fi features of your camera.
 We used it to download applications and updates to the camera, as well as to send images from the camera to the smartphone, and that's great.
 That same app that can receive images from your smartphone, which is great for sharing, can actually take basic control of your camera.
 Let me show you what you can do.
 On your camera, press the Menu button, and navigate to the Applications List.
 Select the Smart Remote Control.